Mohawk Industries: History

 Carpet manufacturing at the Amsterdam site ended by 1968 and the last corporate offices left by 1987.
 In 1988, Mohasco was purchased by MHS Holdings in a leveraged buyout, and the company's carpet business was spun off from Mohasco to form Mohawk Industries.

 In 1992, Mohawk went public with its shares traded first on the NASDAQ Stock Exchange under the ticker symbol "MWK" and currently on the New York Stock Exchange under the ticker symbol "MHK."

 Mohasco's remaining assets were sold to other investors, and the company was later dissolved.
 Through 2016, Mohawk Industries has acquired 34 companies into its conglomerate, and now operates manufacturing facilities in 15 countries—the U.S., Mexico, Brazil, Ireland, the U.K., Belgium, France, the Netherlands, Luxembourg, Spain, Italy, the Czech Republic, Bulgaria, Russia and Malaysia.
-The company's present Chairman and CEO is Jeffrey Lorberbaum.
+The company's present chairman and CEO is Jeffrey Lorberbaum.

 Mohawk's open line brands include American Olean, Daltile, Decortiles, Durkan, Eliane, Feltex, Foss, Godfrey Hirst, Karastan, Kerama Marazzi, Marazzi, Moduleo, Mohawk, Mohawk Group, Mohawk Home, Pergo, Quick-Step, Ragno and Unilin.

+Controversies

+Business Operations in Russia

+Despite international sanctions and corporate withdrawals following the Russian invasion of Ukraine in 2022, Mohawk Industries has continued its business operations in Russia.
+According to Leave Russia, a project tracking companies still engaged in the Russian market, Mohawk Industries has not exited the country.
+This has led to criticism from various advocacy groups urging companies to sever ties with Russia in response to the ongoing conflict.